-Marxist Sociology – The Family in Marxist SocietyANSWER:
+Marxist Sociology and The FamilyQUESTION: Marxist Sociology – The Family in Marxist SocietyANSWER:

 Marxist sociologists view the modern family created by bourgeois society as a great failure because its foundation is in capital and private wealth.
 Proletarians, however, are not tainted by the flaws in the bourgeois family and will never enter into family relations as they exist in present society.
 The proletariat is destined to usher in a new utopian society with a higher form of family.

 Engels predicts the kind of family that will evolve when the proletariat revolts and creates its perfect socialist society: “With the transfer of the means of production into common ownership, the single family ceases to be the economic unit of society.
 Private housekeeping is transformed into a social industry.
 The care and education of the children becomes a public affair; society looks after all children alike, whether they are legitimate or not.
 This removes all the anxiety about the consequences which today is the most essential social-moral as well as economic factor that prevents a girl from giving herself completely to the man she loves.
 Will not that suffice to bring about the gradual growth of unconstrained sexual intercourse and with it a more tolerant public opinion in regard to a maiden’s honor and a woman’s shame?”2Marxist Sociology – The Context of Community

 In the new social order premarital and extramarital sex and adultery cease to have the same meaning because within the context of community, there is no private property and everyone belongs to everyone.